Peter Forster (actor)

-Peter Cochrane Forster (29 June 1920 – 16 November 1982) was a British film and television actor.
-He was born and brought up in London, England, where he trained to become an actor before moving to Los Angeles.
+Peter Cochrane Forster (29 June 1920 – 16 November 1982) was an English film and television actor.
+He was born and raised in London, England, where he trained to become an actor before moving to Los Angeles.
 He married actress Jennifer Raine; the couple's son, Brian Forster, was born in 1960.

 Forster's appearances in film include Dangerous Charter, The Three Stooges Go Around the World in a Daze, and Escape from the Planet of the Apes.
 He appeared on television in shows including The Untouchables, Hazel.
 Forster died of a heart attack in 1982.